☰ In This Section

 Application of research design principles including selection of participants, instruments/protocols, data collection approaches, data analyses, field tests.
 Analysis of limitations/delimitations and ethical issues in research.
 Evaluation and development of data collection tools and protocols.
 Analysis of data using appropriate methods and tools.

-Comprehensive examination after completion of the student's final leadership course.
+Comprehensive examination and the portfolio review after completion of the student's final leadership course.

 1 credits